idptools/metapredict/README.md

     meta.graph_disorder_uniprot("Q8N6T3")

-This function carries all of the same functionality as ``graph_disorder`` including specifying line intervals, name of the graph, the DPI, and whether or not to save the output.
+This function carries all of the same functionality as ``graph_disorder`` including specifying disorder_threshold, title of the graph, the DPI, and whether or not to save the output.

 **Example**

-    meta.graph_disorder_uniprot("Q8N6T3", line_intervals=[0.1, 0.2], name="my protein", DPI=300, save=True, output="/Users/thisUser/Desktop")
+    meta.graph_disorder_uniprot("Q8N6T3", disorder_threshold=0.5, title="my protein", DPI=300, output_file="/Users/thisUser/Desktop/my_cool_graph.png")